Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Apolipoprotein A is a protein carried in HDL ("good") cholesterol.
 It helps start the process for HDL to remove bad types of cholesterol from your body.
 In this way, apolipoprotein A can help to lower your risk for cardiovascular disease.
 Although apolipoprotein A levels can be measured, it's more common to measure the HDL and LDL ("bad") cholesterol when looking at cardiovascular risk.

-You may have this test to see if you are at increased risk for heart disease.
-You may also need if this test if you have already had heart problems such as a heart attack.
+You may need this test to see if you are at increased risk for heart disease.
+You may also need this test if you have already had heart problems such as a heart attack.
 This test is not used as often as a lipid profile.
 A lipid profile measures HDL and LDL cholesterol.
 But some studies suggest that apolipoprotein A test results are a good measure of your heart disease risk.

 This test may also help your healthcare provider fine-tune your risk if you have a family history of heart disease.

 Your healthcare provider may also order tests that measure:

 The accuracy of your heart disease risk is better when both apolipoprotein A and apolipoprotein B levels are measured and looked at together.

 Test results may vary depending on your age, gender, health history, the method used for the test, and other things.
 Your test results may not mean you have a problem.
 Ask your healthcare provider what your test results mean for you.